Originally published February 2020. Refreshed June 2026 with updated hotels, restaurants, and current visiting info!

 Day 8-9: Granada and Ronda, Spain

-The drive onwards from Seville was scenic and lovely, with a stop in the staggering cliff-top town of Ronda, about 2-hours’ drive prior to Granada.
+The drive onwards from Seville was scenic and lovely, with a stop in the staggering cliff-top town of Ronda, about 2 hours’ drive prior to Granada.
 It was so hot so our trip was quick, but it was worth the pit stop to have lunch and marvel at the deep gorge in the main part of town.

-To deal with the oppressive heat (besides blasting the air conditioning in the car) on our drive to Granada, we found a wild swimming hole near Benaojan and Ronda called the Cueva del Gato.
-It’s off the main road and mostly frequented by locals, but don’t miss the chance to take a dip!
+It’s off the main road and mostly frequented by locals, but don’t miss the chance to take a dip.
 Bring some tapas and get ready for a crazy cold but crazy refreshing swim in the clear waters.
 Some people jumped from the mini waterfall with loud shouts and machismo behavior, which did ruin the chilled-out mood a little.
 But we still loved it and it was a welcomed break from the winding, bumpy roads.

 You can book public or private tours of the Alhambra through Viator and skip all the lines!

 Besides the Alhambra, we were on a tapas hunt.
-In Granada, you can order a drink at the bar and they will offer a free snack!
+In Granada, you can order a drink at the bar and they will offer a free snack.
 There is a real pizzazz to this method of eating and grazing.
 Be ready for your group to often get the same tapas, so warn the picky eaters.
 The guys didn’t catch on fast enough and kept asking for pints – but if you plan several rounds, it’s better to go for halves or small glasses of wine to get the best results.

 A lot of ‘bebidas’ has us feeling a little rough the next morning, so a session at the Hammam al Andalus was just what was need to cure our blues.
 I didn’t think I’d like the cave-style hammam, especially with the hot weather outside, but it was wonderfully quiet and pleasant.
 Mint tea, steam rooms, hot stone areas and pools carved with Arabic/Moorish design transported us to another time and place.
 It’s well worth the time for you and friends to fully relax.

 Our hotel was also a highlight of visiting the city.
 My parents are huge fans of Marriott hotel properties as am I. However, I had not heard of the Autograph Collection before and think it’s the perfect blend of brand-name service and local charm.
-The AC Palacio De Santa Paula is under the Marriott name, but boasts an old converted convent and traditional courtyard true to Granada style.
-Our rooms had a lofted wood beamed ceiling, modern bathroom and swinging dark wooden window shutters.
-It’s one of the most aesthetically-pleasing rooms I’ve seen and a perfect base for exploring the rest of Granada by foot.
+The Hotel Palacio de Santa Paula, Autograph Collection is under the Marriott name and boasts an old converted convent and traditional courtyard true to Granada style.

 Day 10: Marbella